otrv4/otrv4/otrv4.md

 message into a number of fragments.
 This section describes the format for the fragments.

+OTRv4 fragmentation and reassembly procedure needs to be able to break data messages into an almost arbitrary number of pieces that can be later reassembled.
+The receiver of the fragments uses the identifier field to ensure that fragments of different data messages are not mixed.
+The fragment index field tells the receiver the position of a fragment in the original data message.
+These fields provide sufficient information to reassemble data messages.

 OTRv4 and OTRv3 perform fragmentation in different ways.
 As OTRv4 supports an out-of-order network model, fragmentation is different.
 Nevertheless, for both OTR versions, message parsing should happen after the message has been defragmented.

-All OTRv4 clients must be able to assemble received fragments, but performing fragmentation on outgoing messages is optional.
+All OTRv4 clients must be able to reassemble received fragments, but performing fragmentation on outgoing messages is optional.

 ### Transmitting Fragments